Hephaestois/Thesis_HRemmen_2025/scripts/process.md

 This is one day of time, with two depth-scales (0 and 2 meter, my bad).

 Now I just need to implement an actor in a vector field 1. reacting to the vector field and 2. acting in the vector field.

+Started trying to interpolate the vectorfield.
+I dont know yet how to make this vector into a probability, but I'll have the data to do so ready when I do know how to.